What is our fee?

 In my opinion, exclusive assignments should come with a guarantee clause, cancellation fee and a retainer.
 Within a certain time frame, three weeks for example, the recruiter is able to scan the market and make a comprehensive presentation of the best the market has to offer.

 A non-exclusive agreement is, most of the time, no-cure no-pay.
-The risk is completely at the side of the recruiter, a guarantee, retainer and cancellation fee is not applicable.
-Examples where this type of assignment works best if speed is of essence or if the client or other recruiters have failed finding the proper candidate.
-Downside of this type of project is that the recruiter does not have an overview of the process as a whole.
+The risk is completely on the side of the recruiter, a guarantee, retainer and cancellation fee is not applicable.
+Examples where this type of assignment works best if speed is of the essence or if the client or other recruiters have failed to find the proper candidate.
+The downside of this type of project is that the recruiter does not have an overview of the process as a whole.

 What intrigues or sometimes even frustrates me, is that recruitment is often considered a commodity.
 In a world where many CEOs state that human capital is their most important asset, there are too few about the quality of the recruiter.
 What about his track record, education, service portfolio and view on the profession?
 I look forward to your thoughts on the topic.